hemanthkumargr/docs/broadleafConcepts/Persistence-Configuration.md

 <jee:jndi-lookup id="myDS" jndi-name="jdbc/myDS"/>
 ```

 Here, we have created a new entity manager factory for our new persistence unit.
-Please note, all persistence units (even your additional persistence unit) are managed through the original blPersistenceUnitManager.
+Please note, all persistence units (even your additional persistence unit) are managed through the original `blPersistenceUnitManager`.
 You can use this approach to build in as many persistence units as you like.

 ```xml
 <bean id="entityManagerFactoryMyPU" class="org.springframework.orm.jpa.LocalContainerEntityManagerFactoryBean">